LERN AHED Master Degree Fact Sheet

 Techniques of motivation, methodology, and evaluation in teaching adult classes and students.

-AHED 710: Sociology and History of Adult Education (3 credit hours)
+AHED 710: Social Justice/Cultural Issues in Adult Education (3 credit hours)

 Basic agencies providing education for adults.
 Technique and methodology applicable to teaching adult students.

 AHED 752: College and University Administration (3 credit hours)